 reads Tony Hoagland's In the waiting room with Leonard Cohen, reproduced by kind permission of Graywolf Press

-Denise Riley's Listening for lost people is reproduced by kind permission of the poet
+reads Denise Riley's Listening for lost people which is reproduced by kind permission of the poet

-Jennifer Militello's Dear B reproduced by kind permission of the poet
+reads Jennifer Militello's Dear B which is reproduced by kind permission of the poet

 reads From a Window, by Christian Wiman, from his book Every Riven Thing (Farrar, Straus and Giroux, 2010).
 Her latest collection of poems is Prodigal: New and Selected Poems (Houghton Mifflin Harcourt, 2015).
 Her new collection, Canopy, will be published in April 2022.